Trashytalk/piwardrive/docs/orientation.rst

    sudo apt install python3-smbus pip install mpu6050

-Refer to :doc:`hardware_setup` for wiring diagrams of the sensor and a typical GPS module.
+See :doc:`hardware_setup` for wiring diagrams of the MPU-6050 and a typical GPS module.

 Orientation Map